moagrius/TileView/README.md

-<h1>TileView</h1>
+#TileView

-<p style="color:red;">Update: this repo has been updated to include a demo app,
-and the widget code as an Android Studio library module.
+*Update: this repo has been updated to include a demo app, and the widget code as an Android Studio library module.
-All other `TileView` related repos will be deprecated.</p>
+All other `TileView` related repos will be deprecated.*

-<p>The TileView widget is a subclass of ViewGroup that provides a mechanism to asynchronously display tile-based images,
-with additional functionality for 2D dragging, flinging, pinch or double-tap to zoom, adding overlaying Views (markers), built-in Hot Spot support, dynamic path drawing, multiple levels of detail, and support for any relative positioning or coordinate system.</p>
+The TileView widget is a subclass of ViewGroup that provides a mechanism to asynchronously display tile-based images, with additional functionality for 2D dragging, flinging, pinch or double-tap to zoom, adding overlaying Views (markers), built-in Hot Spot support, dynamic path drawing, multiple levels of detail, and support for any relative positioning or coordinate system.

 <a target="_blank" href="http://www.youtube.com/watch?v=N9fzrZDqAZY">
   <img src="http://img.youtube.com/vi/N9fzrZDqAZY/1.jpg" />